 - Days 7 & 8 – Halong Bay / Bai Tu Long Bay

 - Days 9 & 10 – Hanoi

 Just in case you aren’t 100% sold on spending 10 days in Vietnam, we’ve highlighted some of the top reasons why you should definitely make Vietnam your next destination!

 - In 10 days in this incredible country you are able to see so many different landscapes, from vibrant cities, to the UNESCO World Heritage site of Ha Long Bay, stunning beaches and iconic limestone landscapes.

 - The food is some of the best in the world, so if you love your cuisine, you’ll have enough delights to tantalise those taste buds.
 And you might even learn a new culinary trick or two to take home with you.

 - Your money will stretch a lot further than you think!
-We found Vietnam to be one of the cheapest places in Southeast Asia – so you can get by on a very limited budget.
+We found Vietnam to be one of the cheapest places in Southeast Asia – so if you are backpacking Asia, this one’s for you, as you can get by on a very limited budget.
 We’ve got some more info on what to budget for your 10 days in Vietnam further down the article.

 - It’s really well set up for travel and tourism, making it one of the easiest places to travel in South East Asia.